migtools/cpma/docs/scenarios/report/README.md

 ## 4. Reading report.json

 Generated report will be placed inside specified working directory in format of a json file.
-We are still working on passing this report to UI.
+We are planning to visualize report in one of future mig-ui versions.

 You can find example report.json in this scenario directory.